tc39/proposal-smart-pipelines/readme.md

-Pipeline functions look similar to the proposal for [partial function application][] by [Ron Buckton][], except that partial-application expressions are simply pipeline bodies that are prefixed by the pipeline-function operator.
+Pipeline functions look similar to the proposal for [partial function application][] by [Ron Buckton][], except that partial-application expressions are simply pipeline steps that are prefixed by the pipeline-function operator.
 ```js
 array.map(f(2, ?));
 array.map($ => f(2, $));